Sliick / Articles / Product

 3. Pick a template from the list (only templates with an active release for this object appear).

-Generated PDF in Files
+Generated document in Files

 Install, permission sets, and the org-wide theme